 Some define heirloom seeds as those open-pollinated (by wind or insects) that date back 40 to 50 years; others say before World War II, which began in 1939.
 One universal meaning of heirlooms is – because they are open-pollinated seeds, they can be collected from the parent plant year to year and produce the same characteristics, unlike hybrids or GMOs.

 Organic seeds are grown following the USDA’s National Organic Program (NOP), which doesn’t allow synthetic pesticides and fertilizers, sewage sludge (biosolids), or fresh manure.
 They must be non-GMO.
-It turns out many heirlooms can be organic as they came before synthetic fertilizers and pesticides.
+Many heirlooms can be organic, as they came before synthetic fertilizers and pesticides.

 Garden Dilemmas?
 Askmarystone@gmail.com

 Last season I was thrilled to receive an assortment of goodies from Dennis of Blairstown, whose bountiful veggie garden always delights.
 Dennis shared, “There are seven kinds of beans in the mix: Rattlesnake pole beans, Italian red pole beans, Fortex long pole beans, Yellow wax bush beans, Italian flat bush beans, Green bush beans, and Galopka Polish yellow bush beans.”
 How pretty!
 And delicious.